SamZorSec/Open-Home-Automation/ha_openhome/README.md

 ## Installation of the controller
 ### Home Assistant
+To install Home Assistant easily, a Raspberry Pi All-In-One Installer is available [here](https://home-assistant.io/getting-started/installation-raspberry-pi-all-in-one/).
+More recently, a Raspberry Pi image was released [here](https://home-assistant.io/blog/2016/10/01/we-have-raspberry-image-now/).
+This image comes pre-installed with everything we need to get started with Home Assistant.
+For this project, we just need Home Assistant and the Mosquitto MQTT broker, so I prefer to install everything manually.

 First, we need to update the system and install some Python dependencies.

 ```